-What Happens if My Creditors Object to a Discharge?
+What Happens if a Creditor Objects to a Discharge?

 Obtaining a discharge is the primary purpose of filing bankruptcy.
 For Chapter 7 petitioners, the bankruptcy discharge begins their journey to a “financial fresh start.”
 The same is true for Chapter 13 filers who achieve personal and financial satisfaction when they successfully complete their repayment plans.
 A discharge means creditors may not seek further collection on any of the debts included in the bankruptcy estate.